Statistical properties of Lorenz like flows, recent developments and perspectives: More on the Ergodic Theory of singular-hyperbolic attractors

 Here the existence of unstable manifolds is guaranteed by the hyperbolicity of the physical measure: the strong-unstable manifolds $W^{uu}(z)$ are the ``integral manifolds'' in the direction of the one-dimensional sub-bundle $F$, tangent to $F_z$ at almost every $z\in\Lambda$.
 The sets $W^{uu}(z)$ are embedded sub-manifolds in a neighborhood of $z$ which, in general, depend only measurably (including its size) on the base point $z\in\Lambda$.
-The \emph{strong-unstable manifold} is defined by

-and exists for almost every $z\in\Lambda$ with respect to the physical and hyperbolic measure obtained in Theorem~\ref{srb}.
 We remark that since $\Lambda$ is an attracting set, then $W^{uu}(z)\subset\Lambda$ whenever defined.
 The central unstable surfaces mentioned in the statement of Theorem~\ref{thm:srbmesmo} are just small strong-unstable manifolds carried by the flow, which are tangent to the central-unstable direction $E^{cu}$.

 The absolute continuity property along the center-unstable sub-bundle given by Theorem~\ref{thm:srbmesmo} ensures that

 by the characterization of probability measures satisfying the Entropy Formula, obtained in~\cite{LY85}.
 The above integral is the sum of the positive Lyapunov exponents along the sub-bundle $E^{cu}$ by Oseledets Theorem~\cite{Man87,Wa82}.
 Since in the direction $E^{cu}$ there is only one positive Lyapunov exponent along the one-dimensional direction $F_z$, $\mu$-a.e. $z$, the ergodicity of $\mu$ then shows that the following is true.